lodash/lodash/README.md

 * and [much more](https://lodash.com/docs).

 An important feature of lodash is that it is **customizable with regard to build**.
 You can mix and match individual functions to create a build to suit your exact needs.
-Loadash allows computations such as **producing unique arrays, intersections of collections, and many others**, to be performed with minimal effort.
+Lodash allows computations such as **producing unique arrays, intersections of collections, and many others**, to be performed with minimal effort.
 Lodash can be used when **high-performance** is a consideration - it is made to be performant using sensible performance-achieving principles.
 The criteria for overall optimal performance is not simply speed-based, but balanced with other considerations in mind - result correctness, use context, common case use, and **extreme cross-browser consistency**.
 Yet due to successful efforts to optimize component methods, including case-use-control of code execution, the speed performance of lodash often exceeds functionally-similar native JavaScript utility options - if they exist.

 ## Further Reading